mas-cli/mas/CONTRIBUTING.md

 - Check for unnecessary whitespace with `git diff --check` before committing.
    - Note that [two trailing spaces](https://gist.github.com/shaunlebron/746476e6e7a4d698b373) is intentional in markdown documents to create a line break like `<br>`, so these should _not_ be removed.
+- Push your topic branch to your fork and [submit a pull request](https://github.com/mas-cli/mas/compare/master...your-username:topic-branch).

 Some things that will increase the chance that your pull request is accepted: